mcc-us/bookkeeping/_pages/chap09.cash.md

 |Final|$ Balance per books|

-Dishonored (NSF) check - A check returned to the depositor unpaid because of insufficient funds in the drawer’s account; also called an NSF check
+- *Dishonored (NSF) check* - A check returned to the depositor unpaid because of insufficient funds in the drawer’s account; also called `NSF check`

 ![](/assets/mc-graw-accounting-course/chap9.cash/29.bank.recon.example.png)